Application: Family Entertainment Centers

 Steve Steidl, owner of the new park, wanted to utilize the building’s unused overhead space to provide additional party rooms.
 He also wanted to add an “observation deck” providing a gathering area for customers with a vantage point over all areas of the park.
 “We were looking to enhance the visitor experience, while also making room for more customers.
 Our goal was to increase capacity by 200 people from what we had originally anticipated,” Steidl said.
 However, it was important that the mezzanine design kept columns out of the way of guests on the main floor.
 The deck and framing system also had to serve as a hidden pathway for electrical and mechanical building services.

-Cubic Designs engineered a mezzanine that spread columns out to free up traffic space in the concession area, and also custom fit columns in the office and bathroom areas to conceal them within those walls.
+MiTek engineered a custom mezzanine that spread columns out to free up traffic space in the concession area, and also custom fit columns in the office and bathroom areas to conceal them within those walls.
 The engineering team made sure the mezzanine trusses and deck were also as high as possible within the existing facility to maximize headroom.

 The unique mezzanine design featured kid-friendly, safe and attractive guard railing around the open perimeters as well as a number of stair systems between the three levels of the facility.